Recommended tire pressure for Nissan LEAF

-How do I find recommended tire pressure settings for Nissan LEAF?
-What is correct Nissan LEAF tire pressure?
+Where do I find recommended tire inflation pressures for Nissan LEAF?

-You can find your Nissan LEAF recommended tire pressure in Nissan LEAF owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find your Nissan LEAF recommended tire pressure in Nissan LEAF owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for Nissan LEAF will be listed in psi, bar or kPa.

 How to check Nissan LEAF tire pressure?

 Proper Nissan LEAF tire inflation is essential to the overall tire performance and safety.
 To check tire pressure for Nissan LEAF you will need to know its recommended tire pressure and a tire pressure gauge.
-Check inflation pressures in Nissan LEAF tires with tire pressure gauge and adjust to Nissan LEAF recommended tire pressure levels as needed by adding or releasing air.
+Check cold inflation pressures in Nissan LEAF tires with tire pressure gauge and adjust to Nissan LEAF recommended tire inflation pressures as needed by adding or releasing air.
 Make sure to check tire inflation for your Nissan LEAF regularly to ensure safe and comfortable drive.

 Why is Nissan LEAF tire pressure warning light on?

 If your Nissan LEAF is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If Nissan LEAF low tire pressure warning light is on, check all Nissan LEAF tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If Nissan LEAF low tire pressure warning light is on, check all Nissan LEAF tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for Nissan LEAF, make sure front and rear tires are inflated to the recommended levels.
-Refer to your Nissan LEAF owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset Nissan LEAF TPMS.